 When was the first thriller?

 Susanna is an attractive lass.
 On her way home, she’s accosted by two elders who say they’ve seen her having sex with a young man.
-They threaten to ruin her reputation by spreading the story unles she agreed to have sex with both elders.
+They threaten to ruin her reputation by spreading the story unless she has sex with both elders.
 Their story is not true so Susanna calls them liars and tells them to go away and leave her alone.
-In no time, they have told everyone their lie and she is distraught.
+Good for her.
+But in no time, they have told everyone their lie and she is distraught.
 What can she do?

 A young man called Daniel (destined for later fame) intervenes.
 He sets about interrogating the two elders about what they say they witnessed.
 She’s supposed to have been with a young man under a tree – what kind of tree?
 Exactly where?
 The elders give conflicting answers and hey presto, their lies are exposed.
 Susanna is free, and they’re not.

-Young David (also destined for later greatness) is trying to persuade the priests of the god Baal that his mighty God is superior.
+Young David (also destined for later greatness) is trying to persuade the priests of the ancient deity Baal that his God is superior and should be worshipped above all other gods.
 The priests show David the mounds of offerings brought daily to their temple, all of which vanish in the night, leaving room for more the next day.
 Surely if Baal did not exist, this daily miracle could not happen so David must abandon his own God and see the error of his ways.
 David spends a night in the Temple of Baal.
 Before he settles for bed, he dusts ash over the floor around the altar laden with offerings.
 He prays, lies down and has an excellent night’s sleep.
 In the morning, the offerings have disappeared and … the ash reveals a host of footsteps belonging to the priests and their families, nipping in to help themselves.
 Problem solved and again the story proves that no-one is above justice.